Image biomarker standardisation initiative: Lung cancer CT image

-A small dataset of CT images from four non-small-cell lung carcinoma patients was made publicly available to serve as radiomics phantoms \href{http://dx.doi.org/10.17195/candat.2016.08.1}{(DOI:10.17195/candat.2016.08.1)}.
-We use the image for the first patient (\texttt{PAT1}) to provide benchmarks for different image processing steps.
+A small data set of CT images from four non-small-cell lung carcinoma patients was made publicly available to serve as radiomics phantoms \href{http://dx.doi.org/10.17195/candat.2016.08.1}{(DOI:10.17195/candat.2016.08.1)}.
+We use the image for the first patient (\texttt{PAT1}) to obtain feature reference values for different configurations of the image processing scheme, as detailed below.

-The radiomics phantom data is stored as a stack of slices in \texttt{DICOM} format.
+The CT image set is stored as a stack of slices in \texttt{DICOM} format.
 The image slices can be identified by the \texttt{DCM\_IMG} prefix.
 The gross tumour volume (GTV) was delineated and is used as the region of interest (ROI).
 Contour information is stored as an RT structure set in the DICOM file starting with \texttt{DCM\_RS}.
-For broader use, both the \texttt{DICOM} set and segmentation mask have been converted to the \texttt{NifTI} format.
-When using the data in \texttt{NifTI} format, both image stacks should be converted to (at least) 32-bit floating point and rounded to the nearest integer before further processing.
+For broader use, both the \texttt{DICOM} set and segmentation mask have been converted to the \texttt{NIfTI} format.
+When using the data in \texttt{NIfTI} format, both image stacks should be converted to (at least) 32-bit floating point and rounded to the nearest integer before further processing.

-Five image processing configurations are defined to test different image processing algorithms, see Table \ref{list_summary_cases}.
+We defined five image processing configurations to test different image processing methods, see Table \ref{list_summary_cases}.
 While most settings are self-explanatory, there are several aspects that require some attention.
 Configurations are divided in 2D and 3D approaches.
 For the 2D configurations (A, B), image interpolation is conducted within the slice, and likewise texture features are extracted from the in-slice plane, and not volumetrically (3D).
 For the 3D configurations (C-E) interpolation is conducted in three dimensions, and features are likewise extracted volumetrically.
 Discretisation is moreover required for texture, intensity histogram and intensity-volume histogram features, and both \textit{fixed bin number} and \textit{fixed bin size} algorithms are tested.